NitaCristian/NitaCristian.github.io/Lesson5/index.md

 The difference between the logical and the bitwise operators is that bitwise operators don’t return a boolean result.
 Instead, they supply a result in which individual bits are governed by executing the operator on the operands’ bits.

-C++ allows you to perform operations such as NOT, OR, AND, and exclusive OR (that is, XOR) operations on a bit-wise mode where you can manipulate individual bits by negating them using ~, ORringthem using |, ANDing them using &, and XORring them using ^.
+C++ allows you to perform operations such as NOT, OR, AND, and exclusive OR (that is, XOR) operations on a bitwise mode where you can manipulate individual bits by negating them using ~, OR-ing them using |, AND-ing them using &, and XOR-ing them using ^.
 The latter three are performed against a number (typically a bit mask) of your choosing.

 ### Bitewise Right Shift and Left Shift Operators